simonmichael/hledger/hledger/hledger.m4.md

 ### Tag names

 What is allowed in a tag name ?
-Most non-whitespace characters.
+Any sequence of non-whitespace non-newline characters.
 Eg `😀:` is a valid tag.

 For extra error checking, you can declare valid tag names with the [`tag` directive](#tag-directive), and then enforce these with the [`check` command](#check).